Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 ***Link to medium Interstellar Wallet – Technology and security lightpaper.(draft/work in progress)**

-#### Interstellar project Phase 1:

-The project phase 1 focus on two of the core components of the Interstaller solution:
+#### The **Interstellar - Wallet Phase 1** focus on two of the core components of the Interstaller solution:
-- An OCW garbled circuit factory GCF to manage an external Garbled Circuit Generator service (We designed this Garbled circuit Factory to be used by substrate devellopers regardless of Interstellar solution)
+- A substrate OCW garbled circuit factory GCF to manage an external Garbled Circuit Generator service (We designed this Garbled circuit Factory to be used by substrate devellopers regardless of Interstellar solution)
 - An implementation of the Transaction Validation protocol in substrate pallets to demo the usage of GCF whithin a substrate framework and with a mobile  Garbled Circuit evaluator client.

 Following are other use cases of Garbled Circuit Factory: